KTAGirl/KTA/README.md

 ### Install
 1. Install Wabbajack from https://www.wabbajack.org/
+2. Install [Visual Studio Redistributables (2015-2022)](https://aka.ms/vs/17/release/vc_redist.x64.exe), if the link doesn't open, go to [MS Page](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170), and download X64 version
-2. Download [the following files](https://github.com/KTAGirl/KTA/blob/main/manualdl.md) manually into WJ downloads folder
+3. Download [the following files](https://github.com/KTAGirl/KTA/blob/main/manualdl.md) manually into WJ downloads folder
-3. Install KTA modlist using Wabbajack
+4. Install KTA modlist using Wabbajack
-4. Launch ModOrganizer.exe from the install folder
+5. Launch ModOrganizer.exe from the install folder
-5. Launch SKSE
+6. Launch SKSE
-6. Load KTA save file, OR
+7. Load KTA save file, OR
-7. Start New Game, AND
+8. Start New Game, AND
    1. Design your character (at minimum, set sex to 1, and choose one of the presets included; recommended skin tone is at least 2)
       + Don't forget to load Sculpt
    3. (You're now in Live Another Life's Dungeon) Wait until all messages are gone, and plus 1 minute.
 While at it, click 'Ok' to any messages appearing.